rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/accounts.md

 ###### Get a terminal and key generator application

 Your OS does not come with a default terminal and key generator application, so you will need to download and install one.
-There are many options all of which have their own pros and cons; we suggest you give [MobaXterm](https://mobaxterm.mobatek.net) a try as it features a key generator, terminal and graphical user interface for data transfers all-in-one.
+There are many options all of which have their own pros and cons; we suggest you give [MobaXterm](https://mobaxterm.mobatek.net) version >= 12.3 a try as it features a key generator, terminal and graphical user interface for data transfers all-in-one.
 The following steps use the *portable* version of *MobaXterm Home Edition*, which is free and does not need to be installed with an installer;
 just download, unpack and execute.